GatoGraphQL/GatoGraphQL/README.md

 ## Motivation

-PoP is an ambitious project.
 We have been working on it for more than 5 years, and we are still on the early stages of it (or so we hope!)
 It was created by Leonardo Losoviz, and aided by his wife Jun-E Tan, as a solution to connect communities together directly from their own websites, offering an alternative to always depending on Facebook and similar platforms.

 <!--![Jun-E and Leo](https://uploads.getpop.org/wp-content/uploads/2018/12/jun-e-leo.jpg)-->